Owens-Brockway to close Streator factory, laying off more than 150 employees

 Owens-Brockway opened in Streator as the Streator Bottle & Glass Co. in 1881.
 In 2022, the plant shut down one of its two furnaces and went from 320 to 160 employees.

-According to James Wood, Owens-Brockway corporate affairs, this decision is part of the company’s “Fit to Win” initiative aimed at reducing redundant capacity and optimizing its operational network.
+According to James Wood, Owens-Brockway corporate affairs, the latest decision is part of the company’s “Fit to Win” initiative aimed at reducing redundant capacity and optimizing its operational network.

 Additional furnace closures and other restructuring actions are anticipated later in 2024, according to Wood.